 13. I can't pick up my packet, can someone else pick it up for me?

 Yes.
-The registered participant must send an email to email@example.com Email must include: Name of registrant, name of authorized person to pick-up packet, and a statement that you consent the pick-up.
-The person picking up the packet must bring a photo ID.
+The registered participant must send an email to firstname.lastname@example.org Email must include: Name of registrant, name of authorized person to pick-up packet, and a statement that you consent the pick-up.
+The person picking up the packet must bring a photo ID and a copy of the email.
 This process is in place to avoid confusion.

 14. How can I help out?

 Interested sponsors, and booth vendors contact the race director email@example.com